Overcoming the Impostor Syndrome

-It is staggering how many people suffer from imposter syndrome.
+It is staggering how many people experience imposter syndrome.
 Did you know that Meryl Streep, Albert Einstein and Maya Angelou all suffered from this condition?
-It can have a negative effect on our work and the way that we view ourselves in the workplace.
+It can have negative effects on our work and the way that we view ourselves in the workplace.

-The Imposter Syndrome describes a condition where we feel that we don’t deserve the position or responsibility that we have.
-We find it difficult to take pride in our achievements and have the feeling that we are a ‘fraud’.
+The Imposter Syndrome is the feeling where we feel that we don’t deserve the position of responsibility that we have.
+Often find it difficult to take pride in our achievements and have the feeling that we are a ‘fraud’.

 10:00 - 16:00

 £595 + VAT

 Jo has held senior roles in the UK Government for over 20 years, across a range of disciplines including communications, strategy, policy and legislation.Read Bio